 - Rachael H. added Have It Both Ways Address Book to Books/Journals 17 Feb 08:40

-- Jen O. entered Have It Both Ways Address Book to Nicely Noted Contest 31 Jan 18:44
+- Jen O. entered her project Have It Both Ways Address Book to Nicely Noted Contest 31 Jan 18:44

-- Jen O. entered Have It Both Ways Address Book to Jump From Paper 13 Jan 19:05
+- Jen O. entered her project Have It Both Ways Address Book to Jump From Paper 13 Jan 19:05

-- Jen O. entered Have It Both Ways Address Book to Cricut Contest 13 Jan 19:03
+- Jen O. entered her project Have It Both Ways Address Book to Cricut Contest 13 Jan 19:03

-- Jen O. entered Have It Both Ways Address Book to Finish This Book 19 Nov 15:18
+- Jen O. entered her project Have It Both Ways Address Book to Finish This Book 19 Nov 15:18

 Open up a blank presentation in PowerPoint.
 If the blank slide in front of you isn't divided into four sections or quadrants, click on the View menu and select "Guides."